Configuration

 Default Scan Depth

 Enter a “Default Scan Depth” next.
-This determines how deeply MAGS scans into this share’s directory structure to parallelize SPECTRUM PROTECT backups.
+This determines how deeply MAGS scans into this share’s directory structure to parallelize STORAGE PROTECT backups.
 There is no golden rule for this setting, but “3” is probably a good value to start with.

 Share User and Password